Algaecide Treatment in Port Richey, FL: The Key to Long-Term Paver Protection

 2. Application of Algaecide

-- Use controlled application methods to prevent runoff or overspray near garden beds
+Use controlled application methods to prevent runoff

 3. Rinsing the Surface

-- Any fine debris that could interfere with sanding or sealing
+Fine debris that could interfere with sanding or sealing

 4. Re-sanding the Paver Joints

-- Compacts tightly to lock pavers in place while still allowing for minor ground movement
+Compacts tightly to lock pavers in place

 5. Cleaning Up the Surface

-- A uniform appearance without streaks or residue
+A clean, uniform appearance

 6. Inspection and Final Cleanup

-We perform a comprehensive walk-through of your property to:
+We perform a detailed inspection to:

 7. Heavy Flood Coat of Sealer: Saturating the Surface

-- Repels water, oil, fuel, and rust stains, especially important for driveways and BBQ areas
+Repels water, oil, fuel, and rust

 Local Conditions Call for Local Solutions